PhilippPro/PhilippPro.github.io/_posts/2015-3-15-Random_Forest_in_R.md

 The performances of models build with different packages slightly differ, depending on how the random forest algorithm was implemented.

-Now I will present some random forest implementation in R. A good site to find all r packages to one specific topic is [Metacran](http://www.r-pkg.org/).
+Now I will present some random forest implementation in R. A good site to find all R packages to one specific topic is [Metacran](http://www.r-pkg.org/).

 <!--excerpt-->